BitBalloon/homepage/contents/_partner/main.markdown

 ## Partner with BitBalloon

-<p class="lead">Having your own static hosting service can do wonders for your business.
-There are several ways you can partner with us, join the mail to keep up to date about opportunities!
+<p class="lead">Power your business with BitBalloon's cloud hosting infrastructure.
+There are several ways to partner with us.
+Join the mail to keep up to date about opportunities!

 <div class="mailchimp-form large-6">
   <!-- Begin MailChimp Signup Form -->